How to get the best reception

 An exempt repeater is a cellular mobile repeater that we have declared to be exempt after assessing an application from a carrier.
 This means you can use it legally.

-The register includes the brand name, model number and an image of the exempt repeater, the carrier that requested the exemption and the date we declared it to be exempt.
+The list includes the brand name, model number and an image of the exempt repeater, the carrier that requested the exemption and the date we declared it to be exempt.

-If a cellular mobile repeater is listed on the exempt repeater register and was provided to you by a carrier, it should be suitable to use.
+If a cellular mobile repeater is on the list of exempt repeaters and was provided to you by a carrier, it should be suitable to use.

 If you have questions about the suitability of your cellular mobile repeater, speak to your carrier.